One Day After Skipping Memorial Service, Trump Plans To Have Lunch With Vladimir Putin

 Last week, however, Bolton indicated that the meeting between the two leaders will “likely to be brief, ” but on Monday, November 5, President Trump said that he will “probably not” have a meeting with Putin.
 On Wednesday, the Kremlin aide confirmed that a “short working lunch” will finally take place.

-The Washington Examiner report also quoted the U.S. Ambassador to Russia Alexander Vershbow and as saying that he “wouldn’t read too much into” the rescheduling of the meeting because President Trump has already expressed his interest in holding a longer and more detailed talk with his Russian counterpart during the G-20 summit in Argentina at the end of the month.
+The Washington Examiner report also quoted the U.S. Ambassador to Russia, Alexander Vershbow, as saying that he “wouldn’t read too much into” the rescheduling of the meeting because President Trump has already expressed his interest in holding a longer and more detailed talk with his Russian counterpart during the G-20 summit in Argentina at the end of the month.

 “While Bolton, when he was in Moscow, agreed to the meeting in Paris, scheduling it proved difficult because of Macron’s sensitivity about Trump and Putin diverting attention from the elaborate WWI events.
 Since the G-20 is just a few weeks away, Buenos Aires seems to be the more practical choice, and they will not have a formal sit-down in Paris.”